Upperdog/clean-image-filenames/readme.md

 ## Add your own mime types

-You can easily add you own mime types by using the <pre>sif_valid_mime_types</pre> filter in your theme or plugin.
+You can easily add you own mime types by using the `sif_valid_mime_types` filter in your theme or plugin.
 Example usage:

 <pre><code>function custom_sif_valid_mime_types() {